User Guide

 Format: find [KEYWORDS] [-n WORDS_IN_NAME] [-t WORDS_IN_TAG] [-d DATE]

-Notes about the find
+Notes about the find command.

 - Filters the displayed list of food items to only include food items corresponding to the provided parameters.